 This post contains affiliate links.
 Please read our disclosure here.

-As a mom and as a speech-language pathologist, toddlerhood is one of my favorite stages of development!
-So much growth takes place in a child’s personality, ability to express himself, and understanding of and interaction with the world.
+As a mom and speech-language pathologist, I find toddlerhood to be one of my favorite stages of development!
+So much growth takes place in a child’s personality, the ability to express himself, and his interaction with the world around him.
 And it all happens so quickly!
-My youngest is 29 months old, and there are many days when my husband and I marvel at something our son has said, realizing that even a week before he wouldn’t have had the skills to be able to put together the same sentence.
+My youngest “baby” is 29 months old, and there are many days when my husband and I marvel at something our son has said, realizing that even a week before he didn’t have the necessary skills to put together the same sentence.

 What Can You Do To Promote Your Toddler’s Speech and Language Development?